DigitalGlobe/gbdxm/doc/modelreference.md

 _Classes_ would be split by batch into {{1}, {2, 1, 2}, {2}, {3, 1, 2}} and
 similarly for _Scores_ and _Bounding Boxes_.

+Other parameters:
+ - _Output-Space_, which is either "normalized" or "pixel".
+If "normalized", the coordinates above are expected to be in normalized to 0-1 per subset.
+If "pixel", the coordinates above are expected in pixel space.

 ### YOLO Detection Category